PeterZerlauth/Tc3_Event/README.md

 ```
 ## JSON Export script

-Messages for the Hmi can be exported easyly and  fast during the "Activate configuration" with a simple powershell script
+Messages for the HMI can be quickly and easily exported during “Activate Configuration” using a simple PowerShell script

 ```json
 [